Pink Coloured Open litter box with a scoop on it

 Types of CAT Litter Boxes

-Cat owners have a type of cat litter Box, each designed to address the needs and preferences of cats and guardians.
-Here’s an overview of 12 common types of traditional litter boxes:
+Cat owners have a variety of cat litter boxes to choose from, each designed to address the needs and preferences of both cats and their guardians.
+Here’s an overview of 12 common types of litter boxes:

 1. Open Litter Boxes

-Open litter boxes are the oldest and most straightforward kind of cat toilets that you can purchase.
+Open litter boxes are the oldest and most straightforward type of cat toilets you can purchase.
 These simple, uncovered trays offer a basic solution for your cat to use for bathroom purposes.

-They are easily accessible, and these exposed infrastructures provide visibility, which may be preferred to the cats while eliminating themselves.
+They are easily accessible, and these exposed structures provide visibility, which may be preferred by cats while eliminating.

 Open Litter Box

-One should consider an open litter box as it is cheap and very easy to clean, and the clan does not build up in the corners of the litter box.
+One should consider an open litter box as it is inexpensive and very easy to clean, with no buildup in the corners of the litter box.

-They offer ample space for big cats or those with mobility problems, as there are no obstructions to climbing.
+They offer ample space for large cats or those with mobility problems, as there are no obstructions to climbing.

-However, the lack of cover means odors can spread more easily, and more active owners might find their kitten littering the area around the box.
+However, the lack of a cover means odors can spread more easily, and more active cats might scatter litter around the area.

 What We LikeWhat We Don’t

-Provides an unobstructed view of catsNo privacy for shy cats
+Provides an unobstructed view for catsNo privacy for shy cats

 Accommodates cats of all sizesMore visible in living spaces